ellakoa/postcard-poem/content/posts/lost-in-thought.md

 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: An old green wooden door stands shut, in an old brick wall, surrounded by evergreen trees.
-poem: |
+poem: |-
   Take my hand, walk by my side
   Beyond the door, I'll be your guide
-  Leave behind what makes you doubt
+  Leave behind what makes you doubt, what makes you frown, what makes you shout.
-  What makes you frown
-  What makes you shout.

   Side by side, let us wander
   In comfy silence, somewhere yonder.